 There's a reason why countries have clearly established succession plans for their leaders: it keeps everything running smoothly.
 People don't like uncertainty, and the same is true in business.
-Employees, customers, vendors and shareholders all need the reassurance that any transitions will be seamless or their confidence in your company could erode.
+Employees, customers, vendors and shareholders all need the reassurance that everything is running smoothly in transition or their confidence in your company could erode.

 Every good business succession plan looks at the short term and the long.
-It should detail what will happen if the unforeseen occurs (e.g., disability or death), as well as how you plan to turn over ownership and management upon your eventual retirement.
+It should detail what will happen if the unforeseen occurs (e.g. disability or death), as well as how you plan to turn over ownership and management upon your eventual retirement.